DataSeer/snapshot-api/README.md

 - All routes require JWT authentication
 - JWT tokens are stored separately and managed through a dedicated script
 - The main application can only read tokens, not modify them
-- Uploaded files are temporarily stored and then deleted after processing
 - Rate limiting is implemented to prevent API abuse
 - Sensitive configuration files (`users.json` and `genshare.json`) are not committed to version control